-Level 2, 10-16 Forest Street Bendigo, Victoria PO Box 448, Bendigo, VIC, 3552
+41A Breen Street Bendigo, Victoria PO Eox 448, Bendigo, VIC, 3552

-Ph: (03) 5445 4200 admin@rsdaudit.com.au www.rsdaudit.com.au
+Ph.
+(03) 4435 3550 admin@rsdaudit.com.au www.rsdaudit.com.au

-Auditor's Independence Declaration under section 307C of the Corporations Act 2001 to the Directors of Stonnington Community Financial Services Limited.
+Auditors Independence Declaration under section 307C of the Corporations Act 2001 to the Directors of Stonnington Community Financial Services Limited

-I declare that to the best of my knowledge and belief, during the year ended 30 June 2017 there has been no contraventions of:
+I declare that, to the best of my knowledge and belief, during the during the year ended 30 June 2018 there have been no contraventions of:

-- (i) the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - (ii) any applicable code of professional conduct in relation to the audit.
+- (i) The auditor independence requirements set out in the Corporations Act 2001 in relation to the audit; and - (ii) Any applicable code of professional conduct in relation to the audit.